snap-one/docs-driverworks-proxyprotocol/source/includes/63_light_v2_capabilities/_8-COLDSTART.md

 ## cold\_start

-Note that this capability will be deprecated from the proxy in the near future.

 Ramping API indicating if the lighting hardware supports cold start.
 Defaults to false.
+In conjunction with O.S. release 3.4.2, this capability was modified to be a Dynamic Capability.
+This change has no impact on existing drivers using the cold\_start capability.
+Going forward a driver can now change this capability if needed.

+###### Available from 3.4.2.

 ### Signature